 On the import side, portfolio players led contracting activity to account for around 40% (or 24 bcm/yr) of the volumes signed in 2022.
 In terms of regions, Asia continues to dominate the contracting landscape with a 37% share (or 22 bcm/yr) of new volumes contracted in 2022.
 China alone accounted for 21% of the contracts signed in 2022.
 European buyers increased their LNG contracting activity in 2022 in the aftermath of Russia's invasion of Ukraine.
 The volume of LNG contracted by Europe rose from 4 bcm/yr in 2021 to close to 15 bcm/yr in 2022, its highest level in the last five years.
-Hence, Europe's share of post-FID LNG contracts are considered, Europe's share remains rather limited, accounting for 20% of the total volumes contracted in 2022.
+Hence, Europe's share of post-FID LNG contracts rose from 5% in 2021 to 24% in 2022.
+When pre-FID contracts are considered, Europe's share remains rather limited, accounting for 20% of the total volumes contracted in 2022.